The Cost of Non-Compliance: DPDP Penalty Structure Explained

 They existed on paper.

-They were discussed in conferences.
+They were discussed at conferences.

 Why the DPDP Penalty Framework Matters

-• Reflect the seriousness of harm
+• Reflect the seriousness of the harm caused

-• Change incentives, not just behavior at the edges
+• Change incentives, not just surface-level behavior

-In short, compliance is no longer cheaper than non-compliance.
+As a result, compliance is no longer cheaper than non-compliance.

-Understanding How DPDP Penalties Work
+How DPDP Penalties Actually Work

 Instead, penalties are contextual.
-Authorities consider:
+Authorities assess multiple factors before deciding the amount, including:

-• Nature and gravity of the violation
+• The nature and gravity of the violation

-• Duration of non-compliance
+• The duration of non-compliance

 • Whether the failure was negligent or intentional

-• Impact on affected individuals
+• The real impact on affected individuals

 The Highest Risk: Failure to Protect Personal Data